Frequently Asked Questions

 Are there age limits for the program?

-How do you make admissions decisions?
+How do you make admission decisions?

 What are the opportunities for performance during the program?